Nature of Registration

 The consent of the superintendent registrar is required for reregistration.
 Where the mother was married at the requisite time or within 10 months before the birth, the above provisions apply.

 The surname may be registered in accordance with below-mentioned provisions.
-Where the mother and father subsequently marry after the original registration, they may reregister the birth to which event surname may be reregistered.
+Where the mother and father subsequently marry after the original registration, they may re-register the birth, in which event the surname may be re-registered.

-A registrar may, on application by the parents or surviving parent or guardian, may on the production of evidence, reregister the forename of the child or add a forename to the entry.
+A registrar may, on application by the parents or surviving parent or guardian and the production of sufficient evidence, re-register the forename of the child or add a forename to the entry.
 The existing entry is to be retained on the register.

 Births Abroad in Transit

-• children born on an Irish aircraft or a ship or a foreign ship or aircraft, travelling to or from a port in the state
+- children born on an Irish or foreign ship or aircraft travelling to or from a port in the state

-• a child to a member of a Garda Síochána or defence force while on service outside the state.
+- a child born to a member of An Garda Síochána or the defence force while on service outside the state.

 Still Born

-A parent or relative, if both parents are dead within 12 months of the date of stillbirth, register the particulars of the stillborn on the stillbirth register.
+The 2014 Act provides an extension of the period in which a stillbirth may be registered by removing the requirement to register a stillbirth within 12 months.
+A parent – or a relative if both parents are dead within 12 months of the date of stillbirth – registers the particulars of the stillborn on the stillbirth register.
 The medical practitioner who attended the stillbirth shall, if requested, furnish particulars, including the estimated weight and gestational age of the child and the address of the institution.

 Adoption